yorbenlodema/EEG-Pype/README.md

 Notes:

 - The "broadband" band is required and used for power/spectral variability calculations.
 You can also used unfiltered epochs for this though you should make sure they are recognized as broadband.
-- You can add custom bands following the same format.
+- You can add additional custom bands following the same format.
 - Patterns should match your epoch filename format.
 - Ranges must be within Nyquist frequency (sampling_rate/2).